 First Capital Connect trains run through London Bridge, Blackfriars, City Thameslink, Farringdon and St Pancras stations to St Albans, Luton and Bedford.
 There are four trains an hour during the day.
 The journey to St Pancras International takes 45 minutes.
 Please call First Capital Connect Customer Relations on +44 (0)845 026 4700 for more information.

 The journey time to central London is approximately 60-70 minutes from Gatwick Airport.
-It will cost you approximately £70 to get into London, depending on vehicle type and time of day.
+It will cost you anywhere between £60-£100 to get into London, depending on vehicle type and time of day.

-Getting a taxi can take the hassle out of your journey.
-Choose a taxi to suit you and your passengers.
-From executive travel to minibus, and coach taxis.
-You can just sit back and relax, knowing you will be at the airport soon.
+Getting a taxi can take the hassle out of your journey so choose one to suit you and your passengers; would an executive vehicle, minibus, or a coach taxi be more appropriate?

 However, you could get a better price by booking your transfer in advance.
 Find a taxi company on our Gatwick Airport Taxis and Transfers page.
 Alternatively, follow the signs from each terminal for taxi ranks.